UTSA-ICS/Osias/README.md

   to cephadm.
 - Globals file will be generated
 - The nova.conf config file will be generated here.
+- Other global and configuration files from the multinode file below will be injected from the `etc` value onwards

 ### Deploy Ceph and OpenStack Pull